jertempest/SC_CE_PWD_W3/README.md

-This is a follow along for the week 2 lesson of Python for Web Development presented by Sheridan College Oakville hosted by Ontario Learn
+This is a follow along for the week 3 lesson of Python for Web Development presented by Sheridan College Oakville hosted by Ontario Learn

-This week we learn to install Django and configure the test site
+This week we learn:

+Create a database
+Use django admin

 YouTube link to the video: